lisds/everything-counts/README.md

 # Everything Counts

-This repository containts materials for the Everything Counts module, namely labs and exercises, both as Jupyter Notebooks.
+This repository contains materials for the 2024/25 MASc Everything Counts module, namely labs and exercises, both as Jupyter Notebooks.

 *Note on structure*: materials are organised by week, placed in a subfolder for that week.